 Addressing PFAS in Drinking Water

 Maximum contaminant levels (MCLs), typically set by the EPA, are standards that set the highest level of a contaminant that is allowed in drinking water.
-Through agency rulemaking or legislation, several states have established or proposed health guidelines or MCLs for PFAS in water.
-States that have adopted or proposed limits for PFAS in drinking water include California, Colorado, Connecticut, Massachusetts, Michigan, Minnesota, New Hampshire, New Jersey, New York, North Carolina and Vermont.
+Through agency rulemaking or legislation, several states have established or proposed health guidelines, notification levels or MCLs for PFAS in water.
+States that have proposed or adopted limits for PFAS in drinking water include Alaska, Arizona, California, Colorado, Connecticut, Delaware, Illinois, Iowa, Kentucky, Maine, Massachusetts, Michigan, Minnesota, New Hampshire, New Jersey, New Mexico, New York, North Carolina, Ohio, Rhode Island and Vermont.
 States have also passed legislation to require monitoring for PFAS in public drinking water systems.

 Some examples of enacted bills include: